Axisymmetric fully spectral code for hyperbolic equations: Introduction

 In this work, we extend the results of \cite{Hennig:2008af,Ansorg:2011xg, Hennig:2012zx} and introduce a fully spectral code for axisymmetric hyperbolic PDEs.
 In particular, we address two limitations of the code presented in \cite{Hennig:2012zx}.
-The first issue concerns the inversion of a large dense matrix, which is a delicate aspect inside the fully spectral solver.
-In higher dimensions (for our axisymmetric code: two spatial dimensions and one time dimension, henceforth "2+1"), the computational costs of a direct method (such as LU-decomposition) become prohibitive.
+The first issue concerns the inversion of a large dense matrix, which is known to be a delicate aspect inside a fully spectral solver (see e.g.~\cite{Grandclement:2009ju}).
+In higher dimensions (for our axisymmetric code: two spatial dimensions and one time dimension, henceforth "2+1"), the computational costs of a direct method (such as LU-decomposition) become prohibitive (as reported, for instance, in \cite{Petri2014}).
 The second issue arises since the treatment of nonlinear equations by means of the Newton-Raphson scheme (which is frequently used in the realm of spectral methods) requires an adequate initial-guess for the solution.
 The examples shown in \cite{Hennig:2012zx} are small perturbations of an explicitly known solution.
 For stronger perturbations, the method again becomes expensive, as one would have to go through many intermediate steps with gradually increasing perturbation parameter until the desired situation is reached.
 Even more seriously, in cases in which no corresponding approximate solution can be identified, the method might not work at all, as no initial-guess would be available.

 In order to solve the first issue, we invert the dense matrices appearing within the spectral code in terms of the iterative "bi-conjugate gradient stabilized method" (BiCGStab)~\cite{Barrett93}.
 In particular, we endow the BiCGStab method with a pre-conditioner based on a "singly diagonally implicit Runge-Kutta method" (SDIRK), which reduces significantly the number of iterations needed for convergence inside the BiCGStab-method.
-The SDIRK-method also provides the solution to the second issue as it yields a good initial-guess for the nonlinear equations.
+The SDIRK-method is also the algorithm of our choice to solve the second issue \footnote{In this case, the procedure can be seen as follows: given initial data and boundary conditions, we first solve the PDE system with an implicit Runge-Kutta integrator in time and spectral methods for spatial coordinates; this first solution is then refined by the use of spectral methods in time.
+We mention however that (i) for linear equations such a preliminary step is not necessary and (ii) for non-linear equations, the initial guess could alternatively be determined by other means.}.

 Note that a delicate issue arises when the spatial domain is unbounded (for instance, with a radius coordinate $r\in [0, \infty)$).
 In principle, one could introduce artificial boundaries at large, but finite radii on the numerical grid.
 However, in order to complete the mathematical problem, one needs extra conditions which are compatible with the differential equations and with the underlying physical scenario.
 Unfortunately, it is a very difficult task to fully control the influence from such artificial boundaries on the numerical solution.
 Especially, pseudo-spectral methods are particularly sensitive to this feature, and the simulation is bound to break down after a few time steps, when errors originating from the boundary accumulate.